AmyEtcetera/iod/src/styleguide/index.md

 # Typography

-<p class="lead">This design uses Helvetica Neue for headings and paragraph text.</p>
+<p class="lead">This design uses Open Sans and Roboto Condensed for headings and paragraph text.</p>

 ---